jorgenschaefer/elpy/docs/concepts.rst

 .. option:: elpy-rpc-venv-path

    Path to the virtualenv used by the RPC.
-   This defaults to a virtualenv named ``"elpy-rpc-venv"``, created in the current workon home (returned by ``(pyvenv-workon-home)``).
+   This defaults to a virtualenv in ``".emacs.d/elpy/rpc-venv"``, created in the current workon home (returned by ``(pyvenv-workon-home)``).

    If it does not exist, the virtualenv will be created using